locusrobotics/catkin_virtualenv/README.md

 The file specified in CMake options as `INPUT_REQUIREMENTS` will be used to generate a locked `requirements.txt` at build time.
 You should check both `requirements.in` and `requirements.txt` in with your sources!

-To regenerate 'requirements.txt', either delete it and rebuild the project, or run this command from your project directory:
+To regenerate `requirements.txt`, either delete it and rebuild the project, or run this command from your project directory:

 `catkin build --this --no-deps --catkin-make-args venv_lock`